Sanchit-mathur/Strategic-Investment/README.md

 2. Open the data files in the respective tools (Excel, Power BI, Alteryx).
 3. Follow the documenttion in README.md for analysis and visualization.

+## Conclusion
+This project provides a structured approach to strategic investment analysis, leveraging data from multiple sources to make informed decisions.
+By combining data management, analysis, and visualization, it delivers actionable insights for optimizing investments in key sectors.
+The methodology ensures thorough risk assessment and prioritization, supporting effective decision-making.